 Ontario Fees Vs. The Rest Of Canada

-The fees associated with applying for spousal sponsorship within Ontario are the same as the rest of Canada.
+The fees associated with applying for spousal sponsorship within Ontario are the same as the spousal visa in Canada.
 The fees in Ontario that differ from the rest of the country involve specific Ontario immigration programs, instead of federal spousal sponsorships.

 Due to the five year bar for those who have already sponsored someone, couples may have to consider alternative methods of living together in Canada.
 As such, a spouse may decide to enter into the Ontario Immigrant Nominee Program (OINP) to earn a visa.

 This program allows those with highly sought after skills to live in Ontario.
-For those who wish to apply through the human capital category, a $1,500 application fee will apply.
-Under the business category, investor applications are free, while foreign workers linked to the investment carry a fee of $3,500.
+For those who wish to apply through the Human Capital Category, a $1,500 application fee will apply.
+Under the business immigration category, investor immigration applications are free, while foreign workers linked to the investment carry a fee of $3,500.